300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - In what 12 months did The Beatles cut up up?

-- Full this Spice Women lyric: “In the event you wanna be my [BLANK], you gotta get with my pals”
+- Full this Spice Ladies lyric: “In the event you wanna be my [BLANK], you gotta get with my pals”

 - God Solely Is aware of was a 1966 hit for which American band?